Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 ### Android Studio

-Firstly, download and install [Android Studio](https://developer.android.com/studio)
+Firstly, download and install [Android Studio](https://developer.android.com/studio).

 Once you have successfully downloaded and installed Android Studio you need to "Start a new Project":

-1. Select the ‘Empty Activity’
+1. Select the ‘Empty Activity’.
-2. Name the ‘MadLevel1Example’
+2. Name the ‘MadLevel1Example’.
-3. Choose language ‘Kotlin’
+3. Choose language ‘Kotlin’.
-4. Choose API 23
+4. Choose API 23.
 5. Press finish getting started.

 ### Emulator